skx/linux-security-modules/README.md

 ## Installation

-The code has only been tested on `linux-staging`, which as of today is version 4.12.0-rc6.
+The code has been tested upon kernels as recent as 4.14.15.

 Copy the contents of `security/` into your local Kernel-tree, and run `make menuconfig`.